webtiming/sequencer/docs.md

 > the Sequencer manages a collection of (key,Interval) associations, where *Intervals* define the temporal validity of *keys*.
 > A (key,value) association is also known as a [Cue](#cue).

 The sequencer uses a [TimingObject](http://webtiming.github.io/timingobject) as timing source.
-The main function of the Sequencer is to emit [enter](#enter) and [exit](#exit) events at the correct time, as the [TimingObject](http://webtiming.github.io/timingobject)enters and exits Intervals.
+The main function of the Sequencer is to emit [enter](#enter) and [exit](#exit) events at the correct time, as the [TimingObject](http://webtiming.github.io/timingobject) enters and exits Intervals.
 The Sequencer API has similarities to the [TrackElement](http://www.html5rocks.com/en/tutorials/track/basics/) API.

 <a name="toc"></a>
 ## Table of contents

-This documentation includeds the following sections:
+This documentation includes the following sections:

 - [Sequencer Module](#module)
 - [Interval](#interval)